qlu-lab/PUMAS/README.md

 ```

 ### Sample size requirement
-Sample size information can be often misspecified in reported GWAS summary statistics.
-Ideally GWAS sumstats contain per-SNP total sample size for linear regression association statistics and per-SNP case and control sample size for logistic regression association statistics.
+Sample size information is often misspecified in reported GWAS summary statistics.
+Ideally, GWAS sumstats contain per-SNP total sample size for linear regression association statistics and per-SNP case and control sample size for logistic regression association statistics.
 In practice, for linear and logistic summary statistics, users should provide one of the following sample size information respectively with priority shown below:
 * **Linear regression**: ```n.col``` > ```n.total```
 * **Logistic regression**: ```n.case.col; n.con.col``` > ```n.case; n.con```.
-If users provide ```n.case; n.con```, ```n.col``` is also recommened to provide.
+If users provide ```n.case; n.con```, ```n.col``` is also recommended to provide.

 If the sumstats don't contain any per-SNP sample size information, this script will impute sample size and conduct QC based on imputed sample size.
 We follow sample size imputation introduced in [Prive et al. (2022)](https://www.cell.com/hgg-advances/fulltext/S2666-2477(22)00052-5).

 ## Using PUMAS-ensemble

 ### Subsample training, tuning, ensemble training, and testing summary statistics
 PUMAS-ensemble uses the same inputs as PUMAS.
-The only difference between implementation between PUMAS and PUMAS-ensemble is scripting.
+The only difference in implementation between PUMAS and PUMAS-ensemble is scripting.
 To partition full GWAS summary statistics to four different subsets, run:
 ```
 Rscript ./code/PUMAS-ensemble.subsampling.R \
 --k <number of folds> \